-This significant change in the workforce leaves many employers trying to figure out how to appeal to millennials.
-But, what do millennials want?
-What are some recommended best practices for attracting millennials to the workplace?
+The workforce makeup has changed rapidly in the last five years, leaving many companies trying to figure out how to appeal to millennials.
+What do millennials want?
+How do they choose where to work?
+What are some best practices for attracting millennials to the workplace?
+We’ll cover it all here to help you build a recruiting strategy that appeals to this important age group.

 Characteristics of Millennials in the Workplace